-

 Evelyn’s Grandson

 In November of 2000, country artist Jessica Andrews released, "Who Am I?", a country music hit song that featured lyric’s, “Rosemary’s granddaughter.”
-I knew then that if I ever recorded an album, I wanted a song that mentioned my maternal grandmother, Evelyn Wallace.
+I knew then that if I ever recorded an album, I would record t a song that mentioned my maternal grandmother, Evelyn Wallace.
 Her calculated wisdom and watchful eye guarded me through many of life’s challenges.

 This track is otherworldly, a steep departure from Prana’s other offerings.
 Featuring whistle tones, multi-phonics and singing while playing, Evelyn’s Grandson is the only track where listeners hear my voice.
 The eccentric sounds are reminiscent of the first day I hopped off the school bus in middle school and ran next door to great-grandmother Bertha’s (Evelyn’s mother) home and played for her.
 I had learned how to blow air through the mouthpiece, but I knew no fingerings so I wiggled my fingers incoherently up and down on the keys, pretending to play.